Keyboard shortcuts

 Start a node normally.
 It operates as a standalone database:

-aeordb start -D data.aeordb --auth self
+aeordb start -D nodeA.aeordb --auth self

-Adding Peers
+Adding Peers Manually

-# At startup
+# At startup — comma-separated peer URLs, idempotent

-aeordb start -D data.aeordb --peers "node2:6830,node3:6830"
+aeordb start -D data.aeordb --peers "http://nodeC:6830,http://nodeD:6830"

 # At runtime